-Castor oil is first and foremost a vegetable oil that comes from the castor grains or “bean” itself (fyi – it’s not a real bean!)
+Castor oil is first and foremost a vegetable oil that comes from the castor grains or “bean” itself.
 We can find these grains on the plant that carries the same name – castor.
-The castor plant is an annual flowering plant that shows variety in it’s growth and appearance.
+The castor plant is an annual flowering plant that shows variety in its growth and appearance.

 Castor oil has also been used in China for centuries and for many of the same reasons as aforementioned.

-More recently, but still before our era (B.C), Herodotus and other Greek historians and travelers utilized castor oil for lighting but more prominently for improving the thickness and texture of hair and hair growth as well as general care of the body.
+More recently, but still before our era (B.C), Herodotus and other Greek historians and travelers utilized CO for lighting but more prominently for improving the thickness and texture of hair and hair growth as well as general care of the body.

 |Product||Price per ounce||Quality|